 It’s important to note, however, that with this great sacrifice comes great rewards, and there are notable ways in which my life has changed for the better since my husband started hitting the books again.
 Here are a few of them:

 The network you’re exposed to as a business school student and a significant other is quite phenomenal.
-You get to meet and learn about people who come from every type of background imaginable, and it gives you a healthy appreciation for the challenges — and triumphs — students experienced to get where they are today.
+You get to meet and learn about people who come from every type of background imaginable.
+It gives you a healthy appreciation for the challenges — and triumphs — MBA students experienced to get where they are today.

 As someone who hasn’t had the opportunity to travel a lot, I love hearing stories about an over-the-top wedding ceremony in Japan, the incredible number of people that live and work in India, or the unimaginable bravery and resilience that a former Army Ranger exhibited in the midst of a life-and-death situation.
 They share their highest highs and their lowest lows, and their openness and candor really inspires you.

 Depending on where your significant other chooses to go to school, it can be a great opportunity to live in a brand new city with destination spots to explore and delicious food to sample.
 I was fortunate in that we ended up in New York City, which is, arguably, one of the most exciting cities in the world.
 We’re a short Subway ride away from the center of the universe — aka Times Square — and from other landmarks like the Guggenheim and the Metropolitan Museum of Art.

 While two years may seem like a long time, it really does fly by, so I encourage everyone to make the most of their time in a new city.
 Try all of the locals’ favorite cuisine, and discover some hole-in-the-wall places on your own.
 Walk when you can, because you never know when you might stumble upon a tiny gem — like an entire store devoted to the movie “The Big Lebowski,” for example.
 I try to remind myself that this is a once-in-a-lifetime experience, and it’s important to take advantage of what it has to offer.

-This one’s simple: If you’re an MBA spouse, most schools want to try to make the transition as easy as possible for you, so that you can help maintain a happy home.
+This one’s simple: being an MBA spouse, most schools want to try to make the transition as easy as possible for you, so that you can help maintain a happy home.
 Perks like access to the university gym, library and career services might not sound like much, but if you’re new to the city and simply looking to put yourself out there, these types of things present the perfect opportunity.
 Want to take some classes?
 Go right ahead — many schools offer discounted or free course offerings for MBA better halves.
 It’s up to you to make the most of it.

 “Wait.
 B-school students travel?
 Aren’t they supposed to be studying?”
 While excellence in the classroom is a top priority for most students, so is fraternizing with their peers in the real world as well.
 My husband just completed his first semester, and already we’ve been to the U.S. military academy, West Point, where we toured its beautiful campus, tailgated with fellow visitors and attended an Army-Navy football game.
 Would I have taken it upon myself to make the trek up there?
 Probably not.
 Was it a worthwhile experience?
 Absolutely.

 (Insert cliché, uplifting power ballad here.)
 In all seriousness, for as much as the b-school experience is about your significant other taking his or her career to the next level, at the end of the day, it’s one milestone in the life that you’re building together.
 Yes, I’ve been stressed out.
 Yes, there have been days where I’ve wondered why I signed up for this.
-But I did sign up for better or worse, so even when I don’t want to, I try to see the glass half-full.
-I think if you do, you’ll be open to the possibility that you just might glean some value out of this journey, too.
+But I did sign up for better or worse.
+Even when I don’t want to, I try to see the glass half-full.
+I think if you do, you’ll be open to the possibilities.
+You just might glean some value out of this journey, too.